Funfetti Pancakes

 - Metal spatula—if you’re using a nonstick skillet, make sure your spatula is plastic so it doesn’t scratch the surface!

-In addition to these tools, you’ll need a few ingredients to make from scratch confetti pancakes from scratch:
+Here is what you need to grab at the store to make from scratch confetti pancakes from scratch:

-- All-purpose flour—we always have unbleached at our house, but the regular kind works perfectly, too!
+- All-purpose flour — we always have unbleached at our house, but the regular kind works perfectly, too!
+I have not tried this with a gluten-free flour blend and do not recommend it at this time.

-- Flavorless oil—avocado, vegetable or canola oil are perfect here!
+- Flavorless oil — avocado, vegetable or canola oil are perfect here!
 You can also use unsalted butter if that’s your jam, too.
+Melt the butter in the microwave.
+Let the melted butter cool slightly before mixing it with the other wet ingredients.

-- Powdered sugar—this is going to serve as the base for our vanilla glaze, and there’s really no replacement for it!
+- Powdered sugar — this serves as the base for our vanilla glaze, and there’s really no replacement for it!

 Variations on Funfetti Pancakes